macrat/mcp-server-kintone/README.md

 }
 ```

+You may need to restart Claude Desktop to apply the changes.

 ### 4. Start to use

 Now you can interact with kintone using your own AI tools!

-(you may need to restart your tools before the changes take effect)
+For example, you can say:
+- "What is the latest status of Customer A's project?"
+- "Update the progress of Project B to 50%."
+- "Show me the projects that are behind schedule."